wmtford/HHplusMET/README.md

 python -b runABCDNormHiggsino.py
 python -b runABCDNormGluino.py
 ```
 The first has a configurable option to run the 1D or 2D scan.
+If you change to run over the 2D TChiHH, you will also need to change the bool
+in `datacards/QuickDataCardsABCDNorm_Higgsino.py`.

+The output datacards and combine root files (with the limits) will be saved in the *datacards* directory.

 ## Making limits plots
 After running the datacards, you can make the final limits plots from the *scripts* directory.
+If you wish to run over different datacards, you'll need
+to change the directory.

 For the 1D TChiHH model, this currently makes both the combined limit plot and the resolved vs boosted overlay plot:
 ```bash
 python -b brazilHiggsinoLims.py
 ```
+To change the directory where the datacards are stored: https://github.com/emacdonald16/HHplusMET/blob/v2021/scripts/brazilHiggsinoLims.py#L17
+This currently also saves the root file for HEPData, with all limits included.
+You can change what you want to run and save at the bottom of the code.

 For the 1D T5HH model, this currently makes only the combined limit plot (but is configurable to make the resolved vs boosted overlay plot, too):
 ```bash
 python -b brazilGluinoLims.py
 ```
+To change the directory where the datacards are stored: https://github.com/emacdonald16/HHplusMET/blob/v2021/scripts/brazilGluinoLims.py#L16
+This currently also saves the root file for HEPData, with all limits included.
+You can change what you want to run and save at the bottom of the code.

 Finally, for the 2D TChiHH model, this currently makes the combined 2D limit plot:
 ```bash
 root -l -b limit_scan.cxx
 ```
-The code is setup to also run for boosted only and resolved only, you just need to change a few things.
+The code is setup to also run for boosted only and resolved only, you just need to change the strings "which" at the time.
+I've written this to run over the 2D gluino model as well, but I haven't tested it in awhile since we didn't have samples.
 If you haven't, you'll need to run `scan_point.cxx` before running the 2D limits plot.
 You'll get a warning that tells you you need to if you haven't.
 ```bash
 root -l 'scan_point.cxx("N1N2","comb")'
 ```
-The first argument is the model (N1N2 for 2D TChiHH, and Gluino for 2D T5HH which you shouldn't run).
+The first argument is the model (N1N2 for 2D TChiHH, and Gluino for 2D T5HH).
 The second argument is the type you want:
 "comb" for the combination, "res" for resolved only, and "boost" for boosted only.
+Currently, the production of the root file for HEPData is commented out.

-All three of the above codes by default produce the root files needed for HEPData.
-The final plots are in the *output* directory.
+All of the final plots are in the *output* directory.